XAMPPRocky/tokei/README.md

 - Tokei is available on **Mac**, **Linux**, and **Windows**.
 See [installation instructions](#installation) for how to get Tokei on your platform.

+- Tokei is also a **library** allowing you to easily integrate it with other projects.

 ## Installation

 ### Automatic